Motor Trade Insurance

 Road Runner was one of the first insurance brokers to specialise in independent and commercial motor trade businesses, and we’ve been providing a range of services and solutions for motor traders for more than 25 years.

-With Road Runner, you can quickly find and compare motor trade insurance quotes and policies tailored to your business – whether it’s expert Road Risks, Liability, or Premises cover.
+With Road Runner, you can find and compare motor trade insurance quotes and policies tailored to your business – whether it’s expert Road Risks, Liability, or Premises cover.
 From roadside rescue to workshop repairs and second-hand sales, our cover is tuned to your specific needs rather than a one-size-fits-all policy.

 Take a look at our cover options to find out more.